Cleveland police officer dies on duty New Year's Day

-CLEVELAND, Ohio (WJW) – The FOX 8 I -TEAM has learned a Cleveland police officer died on duty New Year’s Day after suffering an apparent medical emergency.
+CLEVELAND (WJW) – The FOX 8 I-Team has learned a Cleveland police officer died on duty New Year’s Day after suffering an apparent medical emergency.

 It happened at the department’s Fifth District headquarters.